SayantanKumar/ISBI_MoPoE/README.md

 ### Datasets

 We used the ADNI dataset in our study.
-ADNI data are available through an access procedure described at [http://adni.loni.usc.edu/data-samples/ access-data/](http://adni.loni.usc.edu/data-samples/ access-data/).
+ADNI data are available through an access procedure described at [http://adni.loni.usc.edu/data-samples/access-data/](http://adni.loni.usc.edu/data-samples/access-data/).

 ### Feature extraction

-We used preprocessed brain regions’ volumes from the T1-weighted MRI images.
-These brain region volumes were preprocessed through the FreeSurfer software (version 5.1).
-The cortical surface of each hemisphere was parcellated according to the Desikan–Killiany atlas and anatomical volumetric measures were obtained via a whole-brain segmentation procedure.
+We used preprocessed regional brain volumes extracted from T1-weighted MRI scans and regional Standardized Uptake Value Ratio (SUVR) values extracted from AV45 Amyloid PET scans as the two input modalities for our model (Figure 1).
+For both T1-weighted MRI and and AV45 Amyloid scans, the cortical surface of each hemisphere was parcellated according to the Desikan–Killiany atlas and anatomical volumetric measures were obtained via a whole-brain segmentation procedure.
 The final data included cortical regions(32 per hemisphere) and 24 subcortical regions (12 per hemisphere).

+**ATN_data_extraction.py** and **ADNI_fine_tuning.py** scripts implement the complete feature extraction process including preparing data for training and evaluation.

 ## Model training